nymexhub/Voicentia/README.md

 # Voicentia 🎙️🤖

-Voicentia is an AI project developed with Node.js and crafted using various other tools.
-It's an artifact that I started to build to explore a powerful and fundamental way to develop AI through the web, particularly focused on speech recognition and more.
+Voicentia is an AI project developed using Node.js and a combination of modern tools.
+It's an exciting initiative that I've been working on to explore a powerful and practical approach to AI development through the web, with a specific emphasis on speech recognition and more.

 #### Quick Start 🚀